hörbert pcb v2.0

 Tinkerport

-We use the Tinkerport to upload hörbert’s firmware during production.
-All the signals needed for programming are fed out here.
-The board does not need an additional power supply via the battery clamps, if you provide a voltage of 3.3V at VCC here.
-In our production, we use the Tinkerport to program all hörberts with their firmware.
-We use an FT232R USB-serial adapter for this purpose.
+Using the Tinkerport, we upload hörbert’s firmware during production.
+All the signals needed for programming are routed here.
+The board does not require additional power supply via the battery clips when a voltage of 3.3V is provided to VCC.
+We use an FT232R USB-Serial adapter to load the firmware onto all hörberts in our production via the Tinkerport.

 hörbert programming interface